Objects

 Boards

 A Board is a layer typically used as a container for a design.
 Boards are useful if you want to design for a specific screen or print size.
-Unlike its predecessors (the artboards), boards can contain other boards.
+Boards can contain other boards.
 First level boards are shown by default at the View mode, acting as screens of a design or pages of a document.
 Also, objects inside boards can be clipped.
 Boards are a powerful element at Penpot, opening up a ton of possibilities when creating and organizing your designs.

 Create boards